circlefin/stablecoin-evm/README.md

 The contract has an Owner, who can change the `owner`, `pauser`, `blacklister`, or `masterMinter` addresses.
 The `owner` can not change the `proxyOwner` address.

-# OpenZeppelin
-Contracts from OpenZeppelin version 1.10 are used where possible, with some modifications.
-These contracts are located in `contracts/thirdparty/openzepplin`. `Ownable` and `Pausable` have been modified.
-The other contacts are unmodified.

-## `Ownable` has been modified to:
-1. Remove the renounceOwnership function and OwnershipdRenounced event.
-## `Pausable` has been modified to:
-1. Add the pauser role, which controlls `pause`/`unpause`
-2. Remove `whenPaused`/`whenNotPaused` modifiers on `unpause`/`pause` methods
-3. Remove `whenPaused` as is is no longer used